Laacher See: Aftermath of the eruption

 The wider effects of the eruption were limited, amounting to several years of cold summers and up to two decades of environmental disruption in Germany.
 However, the lives of the local population, known as the Federmesser culture, were disrupted.
 Before the eruption, they were a sparsely distributed people who subsisted by foraging and hunting, using both spears and bows and arrows.
 According to archaeologist Felix Riede, after the eruption the area most affected by the fallout, the Thuringian Basin occupied by the Federmesser, appears to have been largely depopulated, whereas populations in southwest Germany and France increased.
 Two new cultures, the Bromme of southern Scandinavia and the Perstunian of northeast Europe emerged.
 These cultures had a lower level of toolmaking skills than the Federmesser, particularly the Bromme who appear to have lost the bow and arrow technology.
-In Riede's view the decline was a result from the disruption caused by the Laacher See volcano.
+In Riede's view the decline was a result of the disruption caused by the Laacher See volcano.

 The eruption was discussed as a possible cause for the Younger Dryas, a period of global cooling near the end of the last glacial maximum that appeared to coincide with the time of the Laacher See eruption.
-However, an improved dating of the onset of the Younger Dryas in Europe, published in 2021, showed that it began about 200 years after the eruption, ruling it out as a potential cause.
+A new radiocarbon date for the eruption, published in 2021, suggested that the Younger Dryas began about 130 years after the eruption, though this new date was challenged as having perhaps been affected by radiocarbon dead magmatic carbon, which was not accounted for and would have made the date appear too old.
+The current best estimates for the age of the Laacher See eruption are 12,880 ± 40 years BP or 13,006 ± 9 calibrated years before present, depending on whether the radiocarbon date was affected by magmatic carbon dioxide.
+If the date was affected by magmatic carbon dioxide, the Laacher See eruption would then have occurred immediately before the onset of the Younger Dryas Event, and could have acted as a trigger.
+If the radiocarbon-derived date of 13,006 calibrated years before present is correct, the Laacher See eruption may have still affected climate as part of a large cluster of volcanic events happening in the 130 years immediately before the event, though it would not have immediately preceded the event.